scrapy-plugins/scrapy-zyte-api/README.rst

     ZYTE_API_TRANSPARENT_MODE = True

-Enabling the addon enables this option, unless you disable it explicitly:
+Enabling the add-on enables this option, unless you disable it explicitly:

 .. code-block:: python